Recent Posts

 So, ginger snap, sugar cookies, chocolate chip or just plain old Oreo’s, don’t forget the milk for dunking this Christmas Eve.
 See you in the next blog!

-Deb Fries is a freelance designer and writer and worked at Julianna Rae in graphics and customer service.
-She now writes lifestyle pieces for the blog at juliannarae.com/blog.
+Deb Fries is a freelance designer and writer and worked at Julianna Rae in Graphics and Customer Service, she now writes for the blog at juliannarae.com